The Conference on Disarmament [fr]

 In 1962, following the statement of the 20th of September 1961, the United States and the Sovietic Union decide to create the “Conference of the eighteen-nations committee on disarmament”, approved by the United Nations General Assembly the same year.
 When the committee begins its work, it gathers together 5 Eastern states, 5 Western states and 8 non-aligned states.
 France, judging the institution too dependent on the two superpowers and invoking its lateness regarding the nuclear field, does not wish to take part in the Committee.

-In 1969, nine more members join the forum thus called « the Conference of the Committee on Disarmament ».
+In 1969, nine more members join the forum then called « the Conference of the Committee on Disarmament ».
 During the 1978 extraordinary session of the United Nations General Assembly, the forum is restructured from being the “Unique Forum of negotiation on Disarmament”, becoming in 1984 the “Conference on Disarmament”.
-In 1978 its membership is enlarged to the states possessing the nuclear weapon and to 33 other states to respect a geographic equity.
+In 1978 its membership is enlarged to states possessing nuclear weapon and to 33 other states to respect a geographic equity.
 In order to consider the post Cold War environment, a new enlargement has been processed in 1996.
 The Conference counts now 65 members.

 Formally, the Conference on Disarmament remains independent from the United Nations, as it is neither a main body nor a subsidiary one.
 However, the connections with the United Nations are still numerous.
 The United Nations General Assembly addresses recommendations taken into account for the Conference agenda.
 On the other side, the Conference on Disarmament addresses each year a report to the GA and regularly communicates its documents to the UN members, in accordance with the 1978 Final Document.
 Finally, similarly to the UN, the Conference on Disarmament is based in Geneva and benefits from the UN Secretariat.